 Our members will soon need to take steps to find out if they can continue their coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
-This is because states will resume Medicaid and CHIP eligibility reviews upon announcement of the end of the COVID-19 national public health emergency (NPHE).
+This is because states will resume Medicaid and CHIP eligibility reviews per the December 2022 federal omnibus bill that decoupled the public health emergency (PHE) from CMS’ annual Medicaid enrollment process.

-This means some people with Medicaid or CHIP could be disenrolled from those programs, but they may be eligible to buy a health plan through the Health Insurance Marketplace and get help paying for it.
+This means some people with Medicaid or CHIP could be disenrolled from those programs, but they may be eligible to buy a health plan through the Health Insurance Marketplace or their employer.

-What can health care professionals do to help prepare their patients?
+What you can do to help your patients prepare

-You can help by reminding patients who have Medicaid to:
+You can help by reminding your patients who have Medicaid to:

 Update their contact information with the state, ensuring their mailing address, phone number, email or other contact information is correct